almostearthling/when-wizard/README.md

 ![anim](https://raw.githubusercontent.com/almostearthling/hello-world/master/images/when-wizard-manager.gif)

+## Documentation
+As said above, the documentation is included in the main **When** documentation as a chapter and can be viewed [here](http://when-documentation.readthedocs.org/en/latest/wizard.html).
+Analogously as what happens for the **When** applet, the documentation for contributors is available separately as a subset of the main developer documentation [here](http://contributing-to-when.readthedocs.org/en/latest/wizard.html).

 ## Installation
 There is no automatic or package-based installation procedure at present: the package has to be downloaded from the GitHub page or cloned directly.
 To run the wizard, `cd` to the folder where the **When Wizard** has been unpacked or cloned, and type